 Apposit’s agricultural system called Terra was borne from the need to automate Ethiopia’s largely manual agricultural value chain process in order to improve the flow of information and increase efficiencies.

-Using Terra, Apposit helps the Ethiopian government to automate the sale and distribution of fertiliser and other agricultural imputs to farmers.
+Using Terra, Apposit helps the Ethiopian government to automate the sale and distribution of fertiliser and other agricultural inputs to farmers.

-In addition, Terra is used by offtakers who purchase agricultural imputs for breweries and molting factories in large scale.
+In addition, Terra is used by off-takers who purchase agricultural inputs for breweries and moulting factories on a large scale.